Cradock-Hartopp baronets

-The Cradock-Hartopp Baronetcy, of Freathby in the County of Leicester and of Four Oaks Hall in the County of Warwick, was a title in the Baronetage of Great Britain.
-It was created on 12 May 1796 for Edmund Cradock-Hartopp, Member of Parliament for Leicestershire.
+The Cradock-Hartopp baronetcy, of Freathby in the County of Leicester and of Four Oaks Hall in the County of Warwick, was a title in the Baronetage of Great Britain.
+It was created on 12 May 1796 for Edmund Cradock-Hartopp.
 Born Edmund Bunney, he was the husband of Anne Hurlock, granddaughter and heiress of Sir John Hartopp, 4th Baronet, of Freathby (a title which had become extinct in 1762; see Hartopp baronets).
 On his marriage in 1777 he assumed the surname of Cradock-Hartopp in lieu of his patronymic according to the wills of his uncle Joseph Cradock and his wife's grandfather.
+He was Member of Parliament for Leicestershire from 1798 to 1806.

-His eldest surviving son Edmund, the second Baronet, died childless and was succeeded by his younger brother, William, the third Baronet.
-The title then descended from father to son until the death of his grandson, Charles, the fifth Baronet, in 1929.
+His eldest surviving son Edmund, the 2nd Baronet was High Sheriff of Leicestershire in 1838.
+He died childless and was succeeded by his younger brother, William, the 3rd Baronet.
+The title became extinct in 2000 on the death of the 10th Baronet.